 and a Letter of Commitment for United Nations Disarmament Fellows

 (kindly use the Checklist for completion of nomination dossier

 More information is contained in the Guidelines for the awarding of United Nations Disarmament Fellowships in 2017

 The United Nations Programme of Fellowships on Disarmament was launched by the General Assembly at its first special session devoted to disarmament in 1978.

 The Programme aims at the training and specialization of national officials in more Member States, particularly in the developing countries, and to enable them to participate more effectively in international deliberating and negotiating fora.

-- The third segment of the Programme, which is held at United Nations Headquarters in New York, consists of a another cycle of lectures by members of delegations to the First Committee, United Nations officials and representatives of other international and non-governmental organizations and academia, on items on the agenda of the Committee, and regular attendance in meetings of the Committee.
+- The third segment of the Programme, which is held at United Nations Headquarters in New York, consists of a another cycle of practical exercises and lectures by members of delegations to the First Committee, United Nations officials and representatives of other international and non-governmental organizations and academia, on items on the agenda of the Committee, and regular attendance in meetings of the Committee.